 Jasmine R. Wilson is a versatile American vocalist, educator, and media maker based in New York City.
-She trained in vocal performance at McGill University in Montreal, Canada, where she also hosted and produced several Canadian radio programs.
-She has taught music and English as a Second Language in France and Canada.
-Jasmine enjoys combining her international experience in music, improvisation, and media production into thoughtful educational exchanges in the arts.
+She trained in vocal performance at the UNC School of the Arts and McGill University in Montréal, Canada.
+In Montréal, she also hosted and produced several Canadian radio programs.
+Jasmine has taught music and English as a Second Language in France and Canada.
+She enjoys combining her international experience in music, improvisation, and media production into thoughtful educational exchanges in the arts.

 In New York City, Jasmine regularly performs classical works by underrepresented female composers and composers of color as a vocalist with The Dream Unfinished (TDU), an activist orchestra.
 As a part of TDU, she has performed in chamber concerts for Lincoln Center, Carnegie Hall, the DiMenna Center for Classical Music, the Queens Museum, the Center for Constitutional Rights and the Brooklyn Public Library.